samhains/samhains.github.io/_projects/generators-or.md

 ---
 layout: project
-title: Generators Or How I Learned..
+title: Generators Or: How I Learned
 date: 2018-04-16 11:37:34 +0000
 ---